 Table 5-8.
-DW 'R's Recommended Corrective e Actions No. Recommended Corrective Action Proposed Approach Status Update Timeline surface water before reaching the currently established 50% of the monitoring stations.
-8b Consider utilizing the interconnected surface water guidance, as appropriate, when issued by the Department to establish quantifiable minimum thresholds, measurable objectives, and management actions.
+DWR's Recommended Corrective Actions No. Recommended Corrective Action Proposed Approach Status Update Timeline 8a Reevaluating the minimum threshold requirement that avoids dewatering of surface water before reaching the currently established 50% of the monitoring stations.
+Approach under development.
+Not yet started.
+By the 2027 GSP 5-year update 8b Consider utilizing the interconnected surface water guidance, as appropriate, when issued by the Department to establish quantifiable minimum thresholds, measurable objectives, and management actions.
+Approach under development.
+DWR released three guidance papers on this topic in 2024, but all three papers are still draft.
 Awaiting publication of DWR guidance on this topic.
-Awaiting publication of DWR guidance on this topic.
 By the 2027 GSP 5-year update 8c Continue to fill data gaps, collect additional monitoring data, and implement the current strategy to manage depletions of interconnected surface water and define segments of interconnectivity and timing.
 GSAs are in the process of filling data gaps and collecting additional data following the approach discussed in the 2022 EBP GSP.
-The stream isotope study report for San Pablo and San Leandro Creeks was completed in 2023 and baseline GDEs/biological surveys are planned in 2024.
+The stream isotope study report for San Pablo and San Leandro Creeks was completed in 2023 and baseline GDEs/biological surveys were conducted in fall 2024 and the evaluation of the results is ongoing.
 By the 2027 GSP 5-year update 8d Prioritize collaborating and coordinating with local, state, and federal regulatory agencies as well as interested parties to better understand the full suite of beneficial uses and users that may be impacted by pumping induced surface water depletion within the GSA's jurisdictional area.
 GSAs will continue to coordinate with stakeholders and document interactions in the annual reports.
 Ongoing.
-By the 2027 GSP 5-year update 9 Provide a table and labeled map of the representative, non-representative wells, and sentinel wells to be used in monitoring seawater intrusion, including their purpose (groundwater levels and/or water quality - chloride/TDS), aquifer, and monitoring frequency.
+By the 2027 GSP 5-year update

+Table 5-8.
+DWR's Recommended Corrective Actions No. Recommended Corrective Action Proposed Approach Status Update Timeline 9 Provide a table and labeled map of the representative, non-representative wells, and sentinel wells to be used in monitoring seawater intrusion, including their purpose (groundwater levels and/or water quality - chloride/TDS), aquifer, and monitoring frequency.
 Recommended table and map will be included in the 2027 GSP 5-year update.
-Not yet started.
+Action discussed with DWR in February 2024.
 By the 2027 GSP 5-year update